-I’ve always preferred rolling luggage over big trekking backpacks but there are times at which a backpack is just more practical.
-This was the case when we drove around Queensland, Australia for three weeks in a campervan.
+I've always preferred rolling luggage over big trekking backpacks but there are times at which a backpack is just more practical.
+This was the case when my ex and I drove around Queensland, Australia for three weeks in a campervan.

 A regular suitcase would have taken up way too much space in the van, whilst a backpack could easily fit in the trunk.
-The backpack we brought was the Thule Guidepost 75L.
+We brought the Thule Guidepost 75L backpack and this post is my Thule Guidepost review.

 We have a history with Thule luggage.
 A few years ago, I tested their Subterra 75L rolling suitcase and was sold.
 We still use that suitcase for longer trips and it still looks as new.